Calumet Historic District: Industrial Calumet

 The copper-bearing rock mined by the Calumet & Hecla Mining Company was deposited in a narrow band only one-and-a-half miles in length, running approximately where the modern Mine Street is located.
 Calumet & Hecla sunk fifteen shafts along the lode; although the shafthouses have all been removed, numerous other mine-related buildings still stand in the area.
 The overall integrity if the site is extremely high, as many of the buildings are essentially unaltered and remain in fair to excellent condition.
 In addition, there has been no new development on the site.

 Significant remaining business and social-related structures built by the Calumet & Hecla Mning Company or its officers include structures include the company office building, town library, Alexander Agassiz's home, the Miscowaubik club, the bathhouse, and the Calumet Village School.
-Industrial buildings include a machine shop, locomotive roundhouse, paint house, blacksmith's shop, pattern shop, pattern storage building, two warehouses, firehouse, man-engine house, steam boiler house, substation, dryhouse, gear house, and a drill house.
+Industrial buildings include a machine shop, locomotive roundhouse, paint house, blacksmith's shop, pattern shop, pattern storage building, two warehouses, firehouse, man-engine house, steam boiler house, substation, dry house, gear house, and a drill house.
 Although railroad tracks have been removed, their location is still apparent.

 The industrial buildings are of vernacular architecture, primarily constructed of sandstone or red brick with grey mine rock foundations.